notlukas18/notlukas18/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=notlukas18&color=blue)

-I'm a Software Developer on a mission to make ideas click into reality.
-The internet hooked me back in the early 2000s, and now, inspired by that magic, I’m into building sleek, powerful digital solutions.
-From AI to mobile app development, I’m all about making tech that’s both efficient and user-friendly.
-My main tools?
-Kotlin and Python for apps and data-driven projects.
-Right now, I’m diving into DevOps and containerization with Docker, plus getting GitHub-savvy to power up my workflows.
+Hey there!
+I’m a Software Developer who’s all about turning big ideas into reality.
+Growing up in the golden era of the early internet, I was fascinated by how tech connects people, and now I’m here to build digital tools that make life smoother, smarter, and way more exciting.
+I’m all about AI and mobile app development, with Kotlin and Python as my weapons of choice for creating slick, data-powered apps.
+Right now, I’m leveling up in DevOps and containerization with Docker, digging deep into GitHub to amp up my workflows and deploy with ease.

-Outside of the code, metal music is my jam—I’m all about the intensity and artistry.
-Whether I’m gaming, finding new tunes, or just exploring different art styles, creativity is at the core of everything I do! ✨
+But I’m not just about the code—metal music is my vibe, bringing the intensity and soul I crave.
+Whether I’m gaming, binging on new music, or exploring all kinds of art, I’m driven by creativity in everything I do.
+If it’s about pushing boundaries or discovering fresh perspectives, count me in.✨

  - 💼 Interested in working together?
 Reach out to me via Reach out to me via [Email](mailto:se13024@students.polito.uz)